grayDuck gallery presents:

 November 20 & 21, 11am-6pm, free and open to the public

 Art Alliance Austin Preview party November 12 (tickets available on their site)

 Wayfinding, installation view of 102′ long hall, with Morgann Berg viewing the piece.

 Installed at the AT&T Courtyard Gallery as part of the Visual Art Center’s Exhibitions through The University of Texas at Austin.

 Solo exhibition: May 13 – August 27, 2010

 Chenoweth’s flowing three-dimensional wall installation is inspired by the four elements: earth, water, air and fire.
-She has created a unique topography utilizing the lengthy, traveling space of the gallery in a way that has not yet been explored.
+She has created a unique topography how to get tramadol online utilizing the lengthy, traveling space of the gallery in a way that has not yet been explored.
 Chenoweth’s methods and process for this piece include ink drawings on rice paper, torch-cut metal, dripped paint, and repeating spiraling cones in cast plaster.